metamn/react/content/blog/on-design-systems-3/index.md

 And the story, in short, follows.

-In the beginning &mdash; **Classless HTML** &mdash; there weren't much styling and interactivity on websites.
+In the beginning &mdash; **Classless HTML** &mdash; there wasn't much styling and interactivity on websites.
 HTML was not linked to CSS and Javascript via class names &mdash; hence the name.

 **CSS Frameworks** are the longest reigning paradigm.
 They are ubiquitous.
 Perhaps they are responsible for styling 90% or more of all webpages today.
 CSS frameworks are all household names: Bootstrap, Foundation, Tachyons, Bulma, Tailwind &mdash; just to name a few of them.